Every Gardener A Scientist

 As the garden matured, so too has its biodiversity.
 By the fifth year, pest problems started easing.
 My continued success at food growing, through drought and floods, has also improved partly because of beneficial animals and the ecological services they provide.

 For example, low numbers of honeybees could mean poor crop pollination.
-However, my organic food garden and its non-hybrid crops have encouraged fourteen species of native bee to forage pollen and nectar from flowers.
+However, my organic food garden and its non-hybrid crops have encouraged twenty two species of native bee to forage pollen and nectar from flowers.
 In return, these bees help fill my ‘pollination gap’.
 My crops are great.

 This year I discovered what seems to be an unknown species of parasitoid Leucospis wasp.
 This busy little insect parasitises the parasitoid wasps that parasitise my caterpillar pests.
 It’s an interesting concept, and it’s an indicator that my food garden is developing a mature ecology.